jvoix/SimpleSodaSiphonSystem/README.md

 - Metal Charger	/ www.icotrading.ca	/ $10.99			/$10.99

 	The total summed up to CAN$337.25, which is not cheap, but will be very quickly recovered, as explained in the ROI analysis.
+### 1.1 Detailled view of parts
+Pictures of all parts are available in this folder.

 ##	2. Assemble parts
 ##	3. Enjoy